Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Lakers

-With prop bets available for Caldwell-Pope, let's look at some stats and trends to help you find good wagers.
+Below, we look at Caldwell-Pope's stats and trends to help you pick out the best prop bets.

 Kentavious Caldwell-Pope Prop Bets vs. the Lakers